rubberpirate/SpiritBox/README.md

 ---
+> [!IMPORTANT]

-*✨ Remember: With great power comes great responsibility.
+>*✨ Remember: With great power comes great responsibility.
 Use this knowledge ethically. ✨*